-So you’ve been thinking about creating student blogs with your class and how blogging in the classroom can help your students get excited about reading and writing.
-You’ve gotten familiar with the platform options, and you’re ready to jump in.
-Before you do, be sure to read through this post.
-Any time your students are involved with technology beyond the walls of your classroom, you must make sure it’s safe.
-Today, let’s talk about safety and security.
+So you’ve been thinking about creating student blogs with your class.
+Before you take the next step, you muse address blogging safety.
+Blogging in the classroom can help your students get excited about reading and writing.
+Plus, a secured site offers a great way to share student work with parents.
+Once you’ve gotten familiar with the platform options, you’re ready to get going.
+Before you do, please be sure to read through this post on blogging safety.
+Any time your students are involved with technology beyond the walls of your classroom, you must make sure it’s safe and secure.
+Today, let’s talk about blogging safety and security.

 - Stick to first names or fake names in your blog posts.